Air raid on Bari: Cover-up

-A member of Allied Supreme Commander General Dwight D. Eisenhower's medical staff, Dr. Stewart F. Alexander, was dispatched to Bari following the raid.
+A member of Allied Supreme Commander General Dwight D. Eisenhower's medical staff, Stewart F. Alexander, was dispatched to Bari following the raid.
 Alexander had trained at the Army's Edgewood Arsenal in Maryland, and was familiar with some of the effects of mustard gas.
 Although he was not informed of the cargo carried by John Harvey, and most victims suffered atypical symptoms caused by exposure to mustard diluted in water and oil (as opposed to airborne), Alexander rapidly concluded that mustard gas was present.
 Although he could not get any acknowledgement from the chain of command, Alexander convinced medics to treat patients for mustard gas exposure and saved many lives as a result.
 He also preserved many tissue samples from autopsied victims at Bari.
 After World War II, those samples resulted in the development of an early form of chemotherapy based on mustard, mustine.

 Allied High Command suppressed news of the presence of mustard gas, in case the Germans believed that the Allies were preparing to use chemical weapons, fearing it might provoke them into pre-emptive use.
 The presence of multiple witnesses caused a re-evaluation of this stance and in February 1944, the US Chiefs of Staff issued a statement admitting to the accident and emphasizing that the US had no intention of using chemical weapons except in the case of retaliation.
-General Dwight D. Eisenhower approved Alexander's report.
+Eisenhower approved Alexander's report.
 Winston Churchill, however, ordered all British documents to be purged.
 Mustard gas deaths were described as "burns due to enemy action".

 US records of the attack were declassified in 1959, but the episode remained obscure until 1967 when author Glenn B. Infield published the book Disaster at Bari.
 In 1986, the British government admitted to survivors of the Bari raid that they had been exposed to poison gas and amended their pension payments.
 In 1988, through the efforts of Nick T. Spark and US Senators Dennis DeConcini and Bill Bradley, Alexander received recognition from the Surgeon General of the United States Army for his actions in the aftermath of the Bari disaster.
 Alexander's information contributed to Cornelius P. Rhoads' chemotherapy for cancer and Alexander turned down Rhoads' offer to work at the Sloan Kettering Institute.

-In his autobiographical work Destroyer Captain, published in 1975 by William Kimber & Co., Lieutenant Commander Roger Hill describes refuelling in Bari shortly after the attack.
+In his autobiographical work Destroyer Captain, published in 1975 by William Kimber & Co., Roger Hill describes refuelling in Bari shortly after the attack.
 He describes the damage done and details how a shipload of mustard gas came to be in the harbour because of intelligence reports which he viewed as "incredible".

 Aftermath

-An inquiry exonerated Sir Arthur Coningham of negligence in defending the port but found that the absence of previous air attacks had led to complacency.
+An inquiry exonerated Arthur Coningham of negligence in defending the port but found that the absence of previous air attacks had led to complacency.